Logo

 This was an interesting experience which gave me some pretty good ideas to experiment with and possibly incorporate into my hobby games.
 Tearing apart other people's work to see how it ticks seems like a good way to learn a thing or two.

-Once again, do keep in mind that I barely scratched the surface here - I didn't even cover the entirety of of networking, only the parts I found most interesting.
+Once again, do keep in mind that I barely scratched the surface here - I didn't even cover the entirety of networking, only the parts I found most interesting.
 There's much to be said about the other parts of the Serious Engine, but this could be a topic for another time.
 Even this article came out longer than I originally intended!

 If you liked the writeup, consider following me on Twitter.